dragginzgame/local_sns/README.md

 - **`disburse_sns_neuron.sh`** - Disburse tokens from SNS neuron (interactive)
   - Prompts for participant, neuron, and receiver if not provided

+- **`increase_sns_dissolve_delay.sh`** - Increase dissolve delay for SNS neuron (interactive)
+  - Prompts for participant, neuron selection, and additional dissolve delay if not provided
+  - Shows neuron selection menu if neuron ID not specified

+- **`manage_sns_dissolving.sh`** - Start or stop dissolving for SNS neuron (interactive)
+  - Prompts for participant, action (start/stop), and neuron selection if not provided
+  - Shows action menu and neuron selection menu

 All scripts can be run with arguments to skip prompts, or without arguments for full interactivity.